Certifying Completed Improvements (WPI-8-C)

 Finding an Engineer

 TWIA does not maintain a list of Texas-licensed engineers who may certify completed improvements.
 One possible resource is TDI’s Windstorm System website, which contains a list of TDI Appointed Qualified Inspectors.
-You may also visit the Texas Board of Professional Engineers website to search for a Texas-licensed engineer that may certify completed improvements.
+You may also visit the Texas Board of Professional Engineers and Land Surveyors website to search for a Texas-licensed engineer that may certify completed improvements.

 Please note: TWIA does not employ or contract with Texas-licensed engineers for the purpose of certifying compliance with the windstorm building code related to completed improvements.
-If you have an issue with or concern about an engineer related to a Certificate of Compliance (WPI-8-C) on a completed improvement, you may contact the Texas Board of Professional Engineers for assistance or to file a complaint.
+If you have an issue with or concern about an engineer related to a Certificate of Compliance (WPI-8-C) on a completed improvement, you may contact the Texas Board of Professional Engineers and Land Surveyors for assistance or to file a complaint.

 The Engineer’s Role